kwonus/Quelle-Obsolete/Quelle.md

 **Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
 Each directive has specialized syntax tailored to the imperative verb used in the statement.
 The directive limits the type of segments that may follow.
 Most directives permit only a single segment type.
 DISPLAY and SEARCH directives also allow SCOPE segments.

-**Segments:** Segments are equivalent to an imperitive [you-understood] verb phrase.
+**Segments:** Segments are equivalent to an imperative [you-understood] verb phrase.
 Most segments have one or more arguments.
 But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
 Consider this English sentence:

 Go!